-A popular technique in "optimising compilers for multi-core machines is so-called speculative re-ordering of instructions.
-This allows for a speed up of the program execution as it allows more concurrency.
+A popular technique in "optimizing" compilers for multi-core machines is so-called speculative re-ordering of instructions.
+This speeds up program execution as it allows more concurrency.
 Boudol and Petri recently gave a first formalisation of this technique.

-- (9) Gerard Boudol, Gustavo Petri: A Theory of Speculative Computation.
+(9) Gerard Boudol, Gustavo Petri: A Theory of Speculative Computation.
 ESOP 2010: 165-184